gep13-talks/CakeDemos/PITCHME.md

 ![Cake Tools](assets/images/tools-you-can-use-with-cake.png)

 Note:
-Black ones are built in and ship with Cake
+Black ones are built in and ship with Cake.

-Blue ones are those that have been created by the community There are aliases that span across
+Blue ones are those that have been created by the community.

+There are aliases that span across:
   * Unit Testing Frameworks
   * Test Coverage
   * Static Code Analysis